OUR SCOTTSDALE ARIZONA GOLF SPECIALS

 It’s an embarrassment of sports riches, really.
 Can any other destination even come close to what the Phoenix/Scottsdale area has to offer on an annual basis?
 Take just the first three months of next year.
 College football’s national championship game was played at The University of Phoenix Stadium in nearby Glendale on January 11th.
 Three weeks later the PGA Tour made its annual raucous stop at the TPC Scottsdale for the Waste Management Phoenix Open.
 And did we mention the weather?
 For those three months and about four others, it is absolutely perfect for golf.
 And speaking of golf...there is plenty of that to choose from on all sides of the Valley of the Sun.

-- 3 of the best courses in Scottsdale
+- Play some of Arizona's best courses

 TOP GOLF LOCATIONS